The 7 Main Benefits of Neuromarketing

 13th July 2015 | Darren Bridger

-4. Measures fleeting reactions that people can’t remember
+4. Measure fleeting reactions that people can’t remember

 When studying experiences that evolve over time, such as watching a TV ad, neuro measures can capture responses moment-by-moment in real time.
 Not only does this give valuable diagnostic information on how to better edit an ad, but it would be very hard if not impossible to gain through traditional question-based methods.
 Mainly this is because:

-5. Asking people to think about how they feel about something can change the feeling
+5. Ask people to think about how they feel about something can change the feeling

 Whenever we look at something, whether it be a poster, logo, or package, it activates a range of associated ideas in our minds.
 Neuroscientists call this effect priming.
 Some of these ideas – which neuro techniques can measure – relate to the feelings and concepts that an ad or brand logo may trigger in us.
 Some of them activate goals in us, often without our conscious awareness.
 For example, your desire to treat yourself to something expensive may have been triggered earlier in the day by seeing a poster for a luxury brand.